laramiedunlap/package_analyzer/README.md

 4. ~~add to children classes~~
 ___
 ### Stratifications
-1. Add method to loan tape that concats all the user data, or a front end method that allows them to select or deselect loan tapes before concat (may just have them remove and remake).
+1. ~~Add method to loan tape that concats all the user data, or a front end method that allows them to select or deselect loan tapes before concat (may just have them remove and remake).~~
+2. Build flexibility into the next step after the user has uploaded and set up their loan tape.
+Maybe a function that yields streamlit components so that the program doesn't need to know how many loantapes or combinations a user wants
-2. Create a stratifications.py file that can be imported and run to generate all the data for the stratifications tab on the front end.
+3. Create a stratifications.py file that can be imported and run to generate all the data for the stratifications tab on the front end.
-3. write front end to render and format the data
+4. write front end to render and format the data
 ___
 ### Summary page
 1. Figure out which components from the summary page would be helpful to have
 ___
 ___
 ## Version 1.1.0 features to add
-- Incorporate AWS, create generators to yield streamlit buttons and options
+- Incorporate AWS
 - Add excel support so users don't have to create a csv